TamoghnaK13/sts/info.md

 Tamoghna Kommaraju's Developer Portfolio
-The official Developer Portfolio Website for Tamoghna Kommaraju.

-Go to www.tamoghnak.tk for the Portfolio
+Go to www.tamoghnak.tk for Tamoghna's Portfolio.

 Like this?
 Then don't forget to support me by starring the website repository at github.com/TamoghnaK13/DevPortfolio!